Crawl Depth in SEO: What is It & How to Improve It?

 Google crawls websites with varying frequencies depending on their importance and relevance.
 For instance, prominent news websites undergo frequent crawling to ensure their content remains current, whereas smaller businesses may experience less frequent crawling.

-The speed and performance of your website also influence crawl frequency.
+Your website’s speed and performance also influence crawl frequency.
 If your site experiences slowdowns or server issues, Google’s crawler may reduce its activity.
 It’s crucial to maintain a fast and easily accessible website to maximize visibility in organic search results.

 How Can You Improve Your Website’s Crawl Depth?